Family Dispute Resolution

 A

 If family dispute resolution is required, you can apply to the court to be exempt.
-The court can exempt you if:
+The court can exempt you if any of the following apply:

 Q